 Marquis’s probation officer suggested he go over to Pioneer and see what they had to offer.
 Case managers at Pioneer enrolled him in the Roadmap to Success job readiness training program to better prepare him for job searching and interviewing and then he was accepted into the Manufacturing Academy.
 Unfortunately, after he graduated there were no openings at Pioneer Industries (PI) so he started hunting for work again.

 He was able to live with family in Tacoma but the lack of work was starting to steer him in the wrong direction.
-Again his probation officer suggested he go to counseling and he became engaged in treatment at Pioneer’s Counseling program in Tacoma.
-He was encouraged to keep in contact with Pioneer ‘s instructors and case managers and one day he called up to say he was still having a hard time finding work.
+Marquis' probation officer suggested he go to counseling and he became engaged in treatment at Pioneer’s Counseling program in Tacoma.
+He was encouraged to keep in contact with Pioneer's instructors and case managers and one day he called up to say he was still having a hard time finding work.
 His luck changed that day as there was an opening on the PI manufacturing floor.
 Marquis interviewed for the position and was hired.

 He started working full-time at PI immediately and stayed engaged in his counseling program.
 As he progressed through the next few years he was accepted into the two-year sheet metal fabrication apprenticeship program through AJAC.
 Pioneer sponsors the apprenticeship for selected employees.

-Today Marquis works full-time and goes to school one night a week learning about aerospace drawings in CAD, manufacturing machines to include the turret punch and press brake, welding techniques, quality assurance and blueprint reading.
-“In the apprenticeship I’m learning a new trade and using the skills on the job.
+Today Marquis works full-time and graduated from the AJAJ sheet metal fabrication apprenticeship in June 2018.
+“In the apprenticeship I learned a new trade and was able to use the skills on the job.
 It has been an adjustment getting used to a paycheck, but I remind myself this is the direction I need to go.
 Maybe I can’t buy my daughters fancy stuff anymore, but I can look them in the eye and be a good role model – that’s priceless to me.”